 Your blood pressure will need to be checked often.

-This medicine may affect a drug-screening urine test and you may have false results.
+This medicine may cause false results on a drug-screening urine test.
 Tell the laboratory staff that you use venlafaxine.

 Store at room temperature away from moisture and heat.

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.